cjwit/banjo_build/banjo_build.md

 ### Cutting holes in the rim

-Once you have the measurment from the bottom of the rim to the bottom of the hole, you can make your square.
+Once you have the measurement from the bottom of the rim to the bottom of the hole, you can make your square.
 The height of the square is the thickness of the dowel stick.
 The width is the width of the dowel stick.

 To locate the squares, decide on a front and back of the rim and mark the two points.
 You may want to hide a nasty patch in the heel of the neck.
 Always an option.